happypeter/LGCB/book/bash_mfd.md

 makes these commands so powerful.
 Since the shell uses filenames so much, it provides special characters to help you rapidly specify groups of filenames.
 These special characters are called wildcards.
-Using wildcards (which is also known as globbing) allow you to select filenames based on patterns of characters.
+Using wildcards (which is also known as globing) allow you to select filenames based on patterns of characters.
 The table below lists the wildcards and what they select:

 - Matches any characters, use: